lgibbons12/Assassin-Game/README.md

 There will also be an x next to each players name on the team selection that will send to a subtract view that will take that polayer off of the team

 https://www.youtube.com/watch?v=VL5ZNCjXEbw

+Pretty good, just figured out how to show all the players, now search functionality should be pretty simple